Chayei Sarah: In early nonrabbinic interpretation

 The parashah has parallels or is discussed in these early nonrabbinic sources:

 Genesis chapter 23

-The second century BCE Book of Jubilees reported that Abraham endured ten trials and was found faithful and patient in spirit.
+The Book of Jubilees reported that Abraham endured ten trials and was found faithful and patient in spirit.
 Jubilees listed eight of the trials: (1) leaving his country, (2) the famine, (3) the wealth of kings, (4) his wife taken from him, (5) circumcision, (6) Hagar and Ishmael driven away, (7) the binding of Isaac, and (8) buying the land to bury Sarah.

 Genesis chapter 24

 Josephus reported that Rebekah told Abraham's servant, "my father was Bethuel, but he is dead; and Laban is my brother; and, together with my mother, takes care of all our family affairs, and is the guardian of my virginity."

 In classical rabbinic interpretation

 The parashah is discussed in these rabbinic sources from the era of the Mishnah and the Talmud: